EverFi/recoloring-scripts/readme.md

 ##### Open Smart Vector Graphics (Photoshop)
 - Copy the PSDs you want to recolor into a folder (be careful not to use the originals!)
 - Open Illustrator and Photoshop and be sure there are no open files in either program.
 - Navigate to `File > Scripts > Open Smart Vector Graphics` in the Photoshop menu.
-If you do not see the script in the menu, be sure you moved the files as mentioned above.
+If you do not see the script in the menu, be sure you moved the files as mentioned above and restarted the program.
 Alternatively, you can click "Other Script" and locate the script as needed.
 - The script will ask you for the folder containing the PSD files.
 Only `.psd` files will be opened!
 - When complete, you should see each smart vector graphic open in Illustrator.

 ##### Recolor All Open AI Docs (Illustrator)
 - With AI files open, run the script by navigating to `File > Scripts > Recolor All Open AI Docs`.
-If you do not see the script in the menu, be sure you moved the files as mentioned above.
+If you do not see the script in the menu, be sure you moved the files as mentioned above and restarted the program.
 Alternatively, you can click "Other Script" and locate the script as needed.
 - The script will ask you for the CSV containing the old and new hex values.
 - When complete, the script should notify you of the number of paths that have changed color.

+#### Convert Folder of AI Files to SVG.jsx
+- You can run this script without having any files open (this is different from Illustrator's built in SVG script `SaveDocsAsSVG` which will save any open docs as SVGs).
+- Run the script by navigating to `File > Scripts > Convert Folder of AI Files to SVG`.
+If you do not see the script in the menu, be sure you moved the files as mentioned above and restarted the program.
+Alternatively, you can click "Other Script" and locate the script as needed.
+- The script will ask you to choose a folder containing AI files.
+Only `.ai` files will be opened!
+- The script will then ask you where to save the SVGs.
+- When complete, you should have a folder containing all of the SVGs.

 ### Notes
 - Illustrator and Photoshop need to be running to run the Photoshop script.